-- 1. Describe the mechanisms for systematic assessment of community perceptions of the institution's engagement with community.
-Who is responsible for gathering data, how is the data managed, how often is it gathered, and how is the data used? - 2.
+- Describe the mechanisms for systematic assessment of community perceptions of the institution's engagement with community.
+Who is responsible for gathering data, how is the data managed, how often is it gathered, and how is the data used?
+What changes are apparent in this data since the last classification?
+What mechanisms for assessment of community partner perceptions does the campus still need to develop?
+Provide relevant web links. - 2.
 Describe how the institution maintains systematic campus-wide tracking or documentation to record and/or track engagement with the community.
-Who is responsible for gathering data, how is the data managed, how often is it gathered, and how is the data used? - 3.
+Who is responsible for gathering data, how is the data managed, how often is it gathered, and how is the data used?
+What changes are apparent in this data since the last classification?
+What tracking or documentation mechanisms does the campus still need to develop?
+Provide relevant web links. - 3.
 For your institution, what are the standards of high-quality community engagement that the campus aspires towards and how were those standards determined (who was involved, what was the process, and how are they implemented)? - 4.
 Describe any campus-wide assessments or self-study of community engagement (not including this application) that has taken place in the last five years and how it was used to advance the depth and pervasiveness of community engagement at your institution. - 5.
 Describe how the institution aggregates and uses all its assessment data related to community engagement.
 Who is responsible for gathering data, how is the data managed, how often is it gathered, and how is the data used?
+What changes are apparent in this data since the last classification?
+What mechanisms for aggregating assessment data does the campus still need to develop?
+Provide relevant web links.